Haar Wavelets, Gradients and Approximate TV Regularization: Introduction

-The probably simplest choice for a wavelet is the \emph{Haar wavelet} and the associated multiresolution analysis generated by characteristic functions of the unit interval and their dyadic refinement properties.
-Haar wavelets have the advantages of being compactly supported, orthonormal and symmetric, and they are the only wavelet system with these properties, cf.~\cite{Meyer93}.
+The simplest choice for selecting a wavelet is the \emph{Haar wavelet}~\cite{haar10:_zur_theor_funkt} and its associated multiresolution analysis generated by characteristic functions of the unit interval and their dyadic refinement properties.
+Haar wavelets have the advantages of being compactly supported, orthonormal and symmetric, and they are the only wavelet system with these properties~\cite{Meyer93}.
 Moreover, Haar wavelets have minimal support among all discrete multiresolution systems and thus provide optimal localization.
-And, of course, they can be implemented in a very efficient way, allowing for fast decomposition and on-the-fly reconstruction of images.
-This by itself makes them interesting and useful despite their well-known drawbacks like lack of smoothness and vanishing moments.
+Fortunately, they can also be implemented in a very efficient way, allowing for fast decomposition and on-the-fly reconstruction of images.
+This by itself makes them interesting and useful despite their well-known drawbacks like a lack of smoothness and vanishing moments.

-On the other hand, the use of Haar wavelets can even be beneficial for more advanced problems, for example as a replacement for Fourier Analysis avoiding divergence phenomena in the original \cite{haar10:_zur_theor_funkt}.
-In this paper we show that and how Haar wavelets can be used for gradient estimation and an approximate total variation (TV) denoising, both working exclusively on the wavelet coefficients and without any need to reconstruct the full image.
-By this direct and computationally cheap manipulation of some wavelet coefficients, TV denoising can even be integrated into the visualization process in real time.
-The proofs will show that this is an intrinsic property of tensor product Haar wavelets: the fact that they do only provide one vanishing moment is responsible for their ability to approximate the gradient on a grid and their symmetry and explicit expression allow us to determine the explicit level-dependent renormalization coefficients that guarantee that direction and length of the gradients are met accurately.
+In this paper we show that and how Haar wavelets can be used for gradient estimation and an approximate total variation (TV) denoising directly on the wavelet coefficients without any need to reconstruct the full image.
+This is a fundamental requirement for handling very large images, especially in 3D.
+By this direct and computationally cheap manipulation of wavelet coefficients, TV denoising can even be integrated into an almost real-time visualization pipeline.

+Moreover, the proofs will show that the approximation of the TV norm is a particular property of tensor product Haar wavelets: the fact that they have only \emph{one vanishing moment} is responsible for their ability to approximate the gradient on a grid.
+Their symmetry and analytic expression allow us to determine the explicit level-dependent renormalization coefficients that guarantee that direction and length of the gradients are met accurately.
+Altogether, this leads to a novel shrinkage scheme, where vectors consisting of a subset of the wavelet coefficients are thresholded with respect to their length after a proper dimension-dependent and level-dependent renormalization.